coder-mtv/QNLP-Experiments/README.md

 # QNLP-Experiments
-Workspace for my experimental use cases for QNLP
+Workspace for my experimental QNLP use cases